petethegreat/regression/mpgDependanceOnTransmissionType.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```
 The F statistic comparing fit4 (which includes am, wt, hp, and cyl as regressors) to fit3 (which does not include cyl) is 1.64, which corresponds to a significance of 78.8 %.
 That is, we are 78.8% confident that fit4 is a better model than fit3.
-We require 95% significance (or a p value below 0.05), and so we reject fit4 (and subsequently fit5).
+As this is less than the 95% required, we reject fit4 (and subsequently fit5).

-plot of  (residuals vs model prediction) is included in appendix.
+A plot of the residuals vs the fit3 model predictions is included in appendix.
 Residuals in this plot do not appear to be systematically distributed, which suggests that there are no obvious problems with our fit.

-look at the coefficients for fit3
+The coefficients of the model describe the effect of the regression variables on fuel efficiency.
+Specifically, the am coefficient gives the change fuel efficiency when the transmission changes from automatic (am=0) to manual (am=1).

 ```r